 Seeking Further Help for Work Related Stress

 Some people may need to seek further help from their GP as they may be suffering from anxiety or depression which needs medical treatment.
+You may also need to take time off work to deal with anxiety and depression.
 Further treatment might necessitate the need for anti-depressant medication or some form of counselling and your GP will be able to advice on this.

 Stress is an inevitable but complex companion to our working lives.
 Without challenges and pressures, work would lack sparkle, but we all have the capacity to be overwhelmed by work-related stress, and to experience its exhausting effects.
 The aim should be to manage stress by becoming aware of our individual ways of responding to it, and through making effective changes to our working lifestyle.